orange-morph/cactus-on-rails/cactus-on-rails/README.md

-# README
+# CACTUS ON RAILS

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+The only cactus and succulent database you'll ever need.

+Installation and deployment notes:

-* Ruby version
+* Ruby 2.2 required, MySqlite3 required

+* Ruby / Rails installation - on windows use the Ruby Installer / Rails installer (will install git and mysqlite3 if required)
+* then gem install bundler
+* then gem install rails

-* System dependencies
+* System dependencies - developed for windows

-* Configuration
+* run bundle install

-* Database creation
+* Database creation - run ruby bin/rails db:migrate

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* Deployment instructions - on windows, run ruby bin/rails server and access at localhost:3000

-* ...